Strategic business unit: BCG matrix

 The BCG Matrix, a chart designed by Bruce Henderson for the Boston Consulting Group in 1968, may help corporations to analyze their business units or product lines.
 This helps the company allocate resources; brand marketing, product management, strategic management, and portfolio analysis can use it as an analytical tool.

-When using the Matrix, SBUs can appear within any of the four quadrants (Star, Question Mark, Cash Cow, Dog) as a circle whose area represents their size.
+When using this matrix, SBUs can appear within any of the four quadrants (Star, Question Mark, Cash Cow, Dog) as a circle whose area represents their size.
 With different colors, competitors may also be shown.
 The precise location is determined by the two axes, market Growth as the Y axis, Market Share as the X axis.
 Alternatively, changes over or two years can be shown by shading or other differences in design.xx.
 Star products currently have high growth and high market-share.
 The Question Mark identifies products with low share but high growth.
 A Cash Cow has high share but low growth.
-Finally, Dog labels product which has low growth and low share.
+Finally, Dog labels a product which has low growth and low share.